 Endangered Rainforest Animals

-Golden lion tamarin monkeys are squirrel-sized monkey with long, silky reddish-brown fur that live in the lowland rainforest of the Atlantic coast of Brazil.
-They eat fruit, flowers, gums and nectars of plants, insects, snails, frogs, lizards and birds' eggs.
+Golden lion tamarin monkeys are squirrel-sized monkeys with long, silky reddish-brown fur that live in the lowland rainforest of the Atlantic coast of Brazil.
+They eat fruit, flowers, gums, and nectars of plants, insects, snails, frogs, lizards, and birds' eggs.
 They are the smallest monkeys in the world.
 They are the most endangered species in the world.
 There are approximately 800 of these monkeys left in the wild.
 The reason for their extinction is their beautiful coloured fur, which the poachers sell for an amount close to $20,000.

 Gorillas are shy, gentle, peaceful animals.
 Mountain Gorillas are found in the Virunga volcanoes region in eastern Zaire, Rwanda and Uganda, and eastern lowland gorilla is found in eastern Zaire and western lowland gorilla is found in the West Africa and Congo basin.
 Mountain and eastern lowland gorillas are completely vegetarian; eating leaves, stems and fruit of plants such as bamboo whereas Western lowland gorillas also eat insects and small invertebrates.
 It is estimated that about 80 percent of the gorilla population is extinct.
 Gorillas face threat in wherever place they live.
 Destruction of habitat, hunting by humans and diseases caused by Ebola virus are the reasons for extinction.